 Student K (b) The figure that I think properly presented the volume to be solve is Anna's figure, because Anna's presentation is properly labelled and it is much easter to use rather than Mary's figure, wherein the choose the complicated way.
-Student L to be volved, because the only used what was given in the problem, Her volution was also earlier to understand Student M b.
-For me, Anna's figure to emperly represented the volume to be solved.
-On the given curved or the bounded region, Mary's figure is complicated where the cuts two horizontal trips from the bounded region where as know's figure only got a strip that is parallel to the axis of volution.
-Student N b) I think the Figure is proporly represented to valued to be solved was, then's answer as in look in the Figure of Many, he solution is complicated because the did not use the cornect method on Finding volume based on the given arms or the bounded region.
-Sence that Anna's way of answering Then method she used arms len from the proper nethod and correct onswer.
+Student L b.
+Amai Solution and figure properly represented the volume to be volved, because the only used what was given in the problem, Her solution was also easier to understand Student M b.
+For me, Anna's figure 16 properly represented the volume to be solved.
+On the Given curved or the brunked region, Mary's figure 15 complicated where she cuts two horitantal etrips from the bounked region whereas Anna's figure only got a strip that is parallel to the axis of votation.
+Student N b) I think the Figure is properly represented to valued to be solved was, Anna's answer as in look in the Figure of Many, the solution is complicated because she didn't use the correct method on Finding violence brosed on the given again or the bounded region.
+Sence that Anna's way of answering Ituen method she used armined hen from the proper wetterd and correct onswer.